 Top 10 Fascinating Facts about the Pet Industry

 These top 10 fascinating facts about pets will answer questions such as how many people own pets and how many pets there are in the U.S. Knowing the answers will give you an overview of the current state of the pet industry.

-- The amount of money spent on pets in the United States is estimated to reach around $99 billion towards the end of 2020.
+- The amount of money spent on pets in the United States reached $103.6 billion in 2020.

 - The worldwide pet healthcare market is projected to reach $70.1 billion in 2026.

 - In 2017, the global pet grooming market reached $3.87 million.